paulinahs/technigo-project-news-site/README.md

 If I had had more time I would have crafted the "actual content" in the articles as well as provided some "local city editions", just for fun.
 <br>
 <br>
+As of now I'm having issues with the images not showing up...
+Hopefully I can fix that later on.
 <br>

 Here is the link: